-We are registered Code for sustainable homes (CfSH) assessors and value engineers with almost half a century of experience of working in the residential industry.
+We are registered Code for Sustainable Homes (CfSH) assessors and value engineers with over half a century of experience of working in the residential industry.

 With the recent government changes following the Housing Standards Review, local authorities can no longer require levels of CfSH as a planning condition for residential developments.
 We recognise that there will be legacy projects already in the pipeline that will still need to be assessed.
 We can advise on all aspects of the process, from pre-assessments to full assessments, liaison with local authority and we also provide bespoke training to get teams up to speed.